nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/processing/2024-05-05-process-a-claim-reduced-journey.md

 ## Remove claim notes

-Notes are decided not to be necessary to the core user journey to process a claim, something to be revisited.
+Notes are decided not to be necessary to the core user journey to process a claim.

+#### Risks

+- We know this is a feature highly valuable to a processor as will need to still be captured somewhere.

+#### Mitigations

+- Will be moved to a offline process.

 #### Screenshots

-## Remove multiple views, condense into 2
+## Remove multiple screens

 Multiple screens becomes more technical effort.
-Condensing.
-Going to see how this tests in user research, as to whether we iterate on this journey or go back to previous. combined critiera question onto claim details screen for MVP, removed seperate screen for capturing reimbursement amount and returned it conditional input on criteria radio button input for MVP.
+Condensing into as few as possible by combining the critiera questions onto claim details screen for MVP, removed seperate screen for capturing reimbursement amount and returned it in a conditional input on criteria radio button input.

+#### Risks

+- This is a lot of load on the processor on one screen but also since the criteria check questions have become less specific then its still a maximum of two questions.
+- We know the reimbursement amount is highly risky in getting correct so having it on the same view with a radio button conditional means less space and focus given to getting this correct.

+#### Mitigations

+- Training will be given on calculating the reimbursement amount and iterations on the content.

 #### Screenshots